rancher/fleet/docs/install.md

   -n, --namespace string    namespace (default "default")
 ```

-Installation is accomplished typically by doing `flt install manager | kubectl apply -f -`.
+Installation is accomplished typically by doing `fleet install manager | kubectl apply -f -`.
 The `agent-image` and
 `manager-image` fields are important if you wish to run Fleet from a private registry.
 The `system-namespace` is the
 namespace the Fleet manager runs in and also the namespace the cluster agents will run in all clusters.
 This is
 by default `fleet-system` and it is recommended to keep the default value.

 ### Cluster Registration

-The `flt install agent-token` and `flt install agent-config` commands are used to generate Kubernetes manifests to be
+The `fleet install agent-token` and `fleet install agent-config` commands are used to generate Kubernetes manifests to be
 used to register clusters.
 A cluster group token must be generated to register a cluster to the Fleet manager.
 By default this token will expire in 1 week.
 That TTL can be changed.
 The cluster group token generated can be
 used over and over again while it's still valid to register new clusters.
 The `agent-config` command is used to generate
 configuration specific to a cluster that you may or may not want to share.
 The only functionality at the moment is
 to generate the config for a cluster so that on registration it will have specific labels.

-The `flt install agent-token` command requires a live connection to the Fleet manager.
+The `fleet install agent-token` command requires a live connection to the Fleet manager.
 Your local `~/.kube/config` is
 used by default.

-To register a cluster first run `flt install agent-token` to generate a new token.
+To register a cluster first run `fleet install agent-token` to generate a new token.

 ```
 Generate cluster group token and render manifest to register clusters into a specific cluster group

 Usage:
-  flt install agent-token [flags]
+  fleet install agent-token [flags]

 Flags:
   -c, --ca-file string            File containing optional CA cert for fleet management server